-- (i) 'Child' means a child of the employee under the age of one year except for adoption of a child where 'child' means a person under the age of sixteen years who is placed with the employee for the purposes of adoption other than a child or step child of the employee or of the spouse or a child who has previously lived continuously with the employee for a period of six months. - (ii) For the purposes of this clause, 'continuous service' is work for an employer on a regular and systematic basis including any period of authorised leave or absence. - (iii) 'Day of Placement' means in relation to the adoption of a child by an employee the earlier of the following days:
+- (i) 'Child' means in relation to birth-related leave, a child (or children from a multiple birth) of the Employee or the Employee's Spouse or the Employee's legal surrogate; under the age of one year except for: - Any additional period of paid Secondary Caregiver Leave accessed in accordance with subclause (f), where 'child means up to 78 weeks of age; and - (2) The adoption of a child where 'child' is defined as a person under the age of sixteen years who is placed with the employee for the purposes of adoption other than a child or step child of the employee or of their spouse or a child who has previously lived continuously with the employee for a period of six months. - (ii) 'continuous service' is work for an employer on a regular and systematic basis including any period of authorised leave or absence. - (iii) 'Day of Placement' means in relation to the adoption of a child by an employee the earlier of the following days: - (1) The day on which the employee first takes custody of the child for adoption; or - (2) The day on which the employee starts any travel that is reasonably necessary to take custody of the child for adoption. - (iv) 'Eligible relief employee' means a relief employee employed during a period of at least 12 months, either: - (1) on a regular and systematic basis for several periods of employment; or - (2) on a regular and systematic basis for an ongoing period of employment, and who has, but for the birth or expected birth or placement or expected placement a reasonable expectation of ongoing employment on a regular and systematic basis.